AzureCosmosDB/AISamples/README.md

 ![Azure Cosmos DB for AI Apps](CosmosDBLogo.png)

-#

-This is the official hub for demos, code, tutorials, videos, and documentation for using Azure Cosmos DB to build fast, scalable, and cost-effective AI applications.
+## Our samples gallery has moved

+Please visit [aka.ms/AzureCosmosDB/Gallery/AI](https://aka.ms/AzureCosmosDB/Gallery/AI) for all official Azure Cosmos DB AI Samples.

+Below are some links to documentation and videos for our vector search capabilities.

 ## Documentation